qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 -----------------------------------

-There is strong evidence that biosolids treatment and sampling dates have significant impact on improving soil stability.
+There is strong evidence that biosolids treatment and sampling dates have a significant impact on improving soil stability.
 They affect MWD interactively instead of individually.
 There is also strong evidence that biosolids application increases the spread of species POPR.
 There is a moderate positive correlation between MWD and cover value.
 In